 LEAD NETWORK MENTORING PROGRAMME

-Back in 2016, LEAD Network introduced a valuable program to its Partners, which pairs individuals from different companies, functions and countries for a unique mentoring experience.
+Since its inception in 2016, over 400 of our members have participated in the LEAD Network Mentorship Programme.
+This is a formal programme offered exclusively to members of our corporate Partners, which pairs individuals from different companies, functions and countries for a unique mentoring experience.
 This programme continues to grow year upon year, and is one of the many ways that our Partners invest in their people, giving them access to new perspectives and ways of thinking as well as a professional development opportunity.
 The programme isn’t only valuable to mentees, our mentors tell us they are equally benefiting from this unique experience.

 ABOUT THE PROGRAMME